-Staging looks at the size of the cancer (tumour) and whether it has spread anywhere else in the body.
-There are different staging systems doctors can use for liver cancer.
+Staging looks at the size of the cancer (tumour) and whether it has spread to other parts of the body.
+There are different staging systems that doctors can use for liver cancer.
 The Number staging system is one of these.
 It divides liver cancer into 4 main stages, from 1 to 4.

 Stage 2 liver cancer means that there is a single tumour that is more than 2 cm, and it has grown into blood vessels of the liver.